m-spangenberg/m-spangenberg/README.md

 # Hi, I'm Marthinus

-I started out as a hobby programmer back in 2012 scripting one-off utilities in Python and Bash.
+I've been involved with computers for nearly 30 years.
+I got into hobby programming after college, scripting one-off utilities and small programs in Python and Bash.
+Right now I build custom software as a full-stack software developer.

 ## Experiments